janhavigulve/Personal-website/README.md

 # Personal-website
-I have  made it by using the html and css.
+I have  made it by using the html css and bootstrap framework for css.